howilovetheearth/lanyon/connect.md

 <p class="message">
   Please write to <a class="u-email" href="mailto:{{ site.email }}">{{ site.email }}</a>
-  if you have any questions
+  if you have questions, photos or articles to share!
 </p>